varapp/varapp-docs/docs/src/deployment.rst

   That should install all required Python dependencies and the application itself inside the ``$venv`` directory.

-* Edit the settings file to fit your environment:

-  The app needs a file with various settings (typically called ``settings.py``), a template of which is already present in the distribution inside ``varmed/settings/``.

-  Typically the settings file should be written and stored externally, then copied into the module inside ``varmed/settings/``.

 * Create the database:

   Log in to MySQL using the MYSQL_USER and MYSQL_PWD defined in settings.py::